How to Promote Music on Instagram in 2023

-In fact, there are lots of musicians and influencers who have built a career off the back of Instagram alone.
+In fact, there are lots of independent musicians and influencers who have built a career off the back of Instagram alone.

 Remember, it’s important to spread your efforts and focus on all aspects of music promotion.
 But with that in mind, let’s dig into how Instagram can help you reach new fans, engage current ones and grow your brand as an artist.